In This Article

 Capital gains are taxes that most countries require investors to pay on their profits; otherwise known as “realized gains.”
 To calculate how much you need to pay, tax authorities typically require information about every single trade you have made in the accounting period.

-This required information includes but is not limited to, the name of the coin, date of purchase, purchase price, date of and price of sale, and the finalized profit and loss (PNL) once the train was complete.
+This required information includes but is not limited to, the name of the coin, date of purchase, purchase price, date of and price of sale, and the finalized profit and loss (PNL) once the trade was complete.

 Crypto tax software platforms automate the process of gathering this information, which is why they are so popular with crypto traders who want to stay compliant with their tax authority.
 If you are not an active trader and more of an investor who has a longer-term trading objective, such as dollar-cost averaging, you likely have far fewer transactions to reconcile on your tax report.
 If so, the manual process of doing this may be easier with only a handful of transactions but do note that crypto tax software offers free use up to a certain number, so it may still be beneficial.